Food and beverage is the hardest department to manage at a club. Period. End of story.

-Higher staff turnover is the nature of this business.
-Couple that with how easily cost of sales and labor can get out of control, and you have a recipe of big losses in this area.
-Nonetheless, Bobby Jones Links makes money in F&B at every one of our clubs.
+Couple high staff turnover with cost of sales and labor out of control, and you have a recipe for big losses.
+Nonetheless, with only one or two exceptions (by design at very high-end clubs) Bobby Jones Links makes money in food and beverage at every one of our clubs.

-First, acceptable labor costs should be 30% to 42% of sales, depending whether it is a snack bar, grill, or fine dining.
-Second, cost of sales should be 28% to 40% of revenue, again, depending on the type of operation.
-Add supplies and other expenses and a professionally managed F&B department will make at least a 10% profit, sometimes 20%.
+Acceptable labor costs should be 30% to 42% of sales, depending whether it is a snack bar, grill, or fine dining.
+Cost of sales should 28% to 40% of revenue, again, depending on the type of operation.
+Add supplies and other expenses and a professionally managed department will make a 10% - 20% profit.

-At some of our clubs, we have taken F&B from losing hundreds of thousands per year to making six figures in profit.
+For some of our clients, we have taken F&B from losing hundreds of thousands per year to making six figures in profit.

 1. Track labor and cost of sales daily.